 Despite the foundation’s assertion, cuts to arts programs would not demonstrate much reformation of the total amount of federal spending.
 In 2015, the NEA received $148 million in federal funding, a fraction of a percent of the $3.899 trillion federal budget.
 The value of American arts programming transcends its proven economic returns.
 Additionally, critiques of the NEA have often focused on discounting the organization’s nonmonetary merit.
 The foundation’s justification for the NEA’s elimination is based more in an evaluation of its cultural value as ‘waste’ rather than any demonstrated evidence of wasteful spending.
 In 1997, Heritage published “Ten Good Reasons” to defund the organization, citing the NEA’s donations to “multimillion-dollar arts organizations,” which already draw large amounts of private fundraising.
 This selectively discounts the fact that 40 percent of the NEA’s budget goes to state and regional arts councils for the funding of smaller, local projects.
 The Foundation argued that the NEA “will continue to fund pornography” due to its support of sexually explicit work, but that the agency simultaneously “promotes politically correct art” due to the organization’s priority of highlighting multiculturalism.

 It is difficult to determine whether Trump shares these critiques in full; he was rumored to have been eyeing Sylvester Stallone for leadership of the NEA late last year, a prospect which the former Rocky star declined.
-In adopting the Foundation’s budget proposal, however, Trump is using the gains of a political project that for decades has developed an approach parallel to his own: reactionaries publicly discrediting those artists who rely on the NEA, or who those artists truly are.
+In adopting the Foundation’s budget proposal, however, Trump is using the gains of a political project that for decades has developed an approach parallel to his own: reactionaries publicly discrediting those artists who rely on the NEA and obfuscating who those artists truly are.

 The National Endowment for the Arts was established by the United States Congress and president Lyndon B. Johnson in 1965.
 As the organization grew, projects like the Laboratory Theater Project, which intended to support drama programs in high schools and allow professional theater companies to perform, were developed.
 In 1967, Providence was one of the program’s pilot cities.
 The NEA, however, was scrutinized by members of Congress who questioned the quality of the artforms funded by the organization.
 Representative John M. Ashbrook (R-OH) worried in 1968 that the NEA would “reward the avant-garde artists and discourage the traditional artists.”
 Outrage ensued over a $750 grant awarded to the 199th issue of American Literary Anthology, in which editor George Plimpton featured a piece by concrete poet Aram Saroyan, which read, “lighght.”
 At around the same time, Senator Claiborne Pell of Rhode Island, once a big proponent of the NEA, expressed concern over the abstract art favored by the organization, wondering whether it consisted merely “of doodles and swirls.”